architolk/architolk.github.io/_pages/vocoder/case.md

 ### SS-LFO Sound source, LFO

-The LFO section consists of two input jacks, two knobs, one output jack and one selector dial:
+The LFO section consists of one input jacks, two knobs, one output jack and one selector dial:

 - LFO RATE: LFO Frequency knob and jack;
-- LFO AMT: LFO Modulation amount knob and jack;
+- LFO AMT: LFO Modulation amount knob;
 - LFO SHAPE: LFO Waveform selector;
 - LFO: The LFO Signal output jack.

 ### SS-NOISE Sound source, noice

-The NOISE section consists of a input jack, a knob and a switch:
+The NOISE section consists of a knob and a switch:

-- MIX: Mix knob between VCO and the NOISE or External input;
+- MIX: Mix knob between VCO and the NOISE or Carrier input;
-- CARRIER: External source input jack used instead of the NOISE source;
 - HISS: switch to turn on the routing of noise to channels 15 and 16 of the carrier filter bank.

 ### SS-VCO Sound source, oscillator